 The accident itself was quite frightening, and possibly the first where I actually witnessed the impact.
 Don’t get me wrong, I’ve seen too many accidents where the emergency services are working at the scene.
 But the shock of witnessing this accident got me thinking – no-one wakes up in the morning with plans to be involved in an accident that day.

 I think we all like to believe we’re a good driver, safe behind the wheel and able to transport our passengers about without harm coming to them.
-But the truth of it is that were an estimated 176,500 road casualties in the year ending June 20171.
+But the truth of it is that there were an estimated 176,500 road casualties in the year ending June 20171.
 This doesn’t include the minor ‘prangs’ where the driver is shaken by a dented bumper, but represents physical injuries caused by road users.

 It’s a scary statistic, but what if you stop and think about that number for a moment?
 This figure represents 176,500 people whose own lives were changed (by varying degrees) because of a road accident.
 Add to that the number of loved ones and families whose lives are impacted, and that number grows significantly bigger.